How to drive a streamlined and consistent employee experience through tasks and workflows.

 For inspiration on what types of Workflows could be most helpful for your team, check out our How to maximize Workflows for the entire Employee Lifecycle help article :)

-Workflows are created by Admins or Super Admins from the Workflow menu.
+Workflows are created by Admins or Super Admins from the Workflows menu.

-To create a new Workflow, select "Add Workflow" from the upper righthand menu.
+To create a new Workflow, select "Add Workflow" from the upper righthand menu of any of the 5 tabs.
+Select what Location, Department, and Employee Status the workflow applies, and hit "Create Workflow."

 Title = the name of the task.
 For example: "Review the Employee Handbook"